Solid Gold Holistique Blendz receives the Advisor’s second-lowest tier rating of 2 stars.

 The Bottom Line

-Judging by its ingredients alone, Solid Gold Holistique Blendz Dog Food appears to be a below-average kibble.
+Judging by its ingredients alone, Solid Gold Holistique Blendz looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-When you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a limited amount of meat.
+When you consider the protein-boosting effect of the peas, flaxseed and lentils, this looks like the profile of a kibble containing a limited amount of meat.

-Solid Gold Holistique Blendz Dog Food is a plant-based dry kibble using a limited amount of fish meal as its main source of animal protein, thus earning the brand 3 stars.
+Solid Gold Holistique Blendz is a plant-based dry dog food using a limited amount of ocean fish meal as its main source of animal protein, thus earning this recipe 2 stars.

 Those looking for a better kibble from the same company may wish to visit our review of Solid Gold Barking at the Moon Dog Food.